Workspace principles

 Our studios are flexible, agile spaces so may change from day to day.
 Pay attention to the other students around you and what they are doing, make sure routes around the studios are clear—so everyone can get around, and if needs be, can evacuate the space easily.
 Charge devices safely, without cables creating a trip hazard, for example.

-Report all accidents or incidents no matter how trivial – in person with the Space Supervisor or email ccwmillbanktower@arts.ac.uk
+Report all accidents or incidents no matter how trivial – in person with the Space Team. or email ccwmillbanktower@arts.ac.uk

 4. Be respectful